-It was clear from the existing literature that energy price elasticities are likely to be country, sector and fuel specific.
-Additionally, in a meta-analysis study Menegaki (2014) conclude that elasticity estimates are not independent of econometric analysis.
+It was clear from the existing literature that energy price elasticities are likely to be country-, sector- and fuel-specific.
+Additionally, in a meta-analysis study Menegaki (2014) concludes that elasticity estimates are not independent of econometric analysis.
 On that basis it is likely that there will not be consensus on the magnitude of an elasticity estimate.
 Depending on the policy application for which the elasticity is required, a particular methodological approach or dataset may be most useful, rather than the most recent estimate.

-5.1 Solid fuels
+5.1 Solid Fuels

 For the equilibrium models there are a number of general conclusions that can be drawn.
 Solid fuel is an 'inferior' fuel, with less demanded as total expenditure increases.
 While most of the models indicated a negative own price elasticity none of the estimates were statistically significant.
-Our solid fuel category comprises products such as coal, sod peat, and peat briquettes and potentially our implicit assumption that these goods could be treated as an homogeneous product was not reasonable.
+Our solid fuel category comprises products such as coal, sod peat, and peat briquettes and potentially our implicit assumption that these goods could be treated as a homogeneous product was not reasonable.
 However, we did find evidence that solid fuels can be considered as substitutes for gas and electricity.
+An analysis by specific residential fuels (i.e. not aggregated) may be more appropriate but an alternative to AIDS/QUAIDS models may be necessary due to insufficient estimation degrees of freedom.